3SSF/payphone-selfbot/README.md

 ## A discord automatic messaging base for payphone-like bots.
 ### Please don't use this for PayPhone!
 We only use it as an example

+# For windows users only:
+PLEASE swap to 'windows-dev' branch

 # Setup
 Install Node.JS